 The solicitors in our family department are experienced practitioners who deal with all aspects of marital and relationship breakdowns.

-All are members of Resolution (formerly the Solicitors Family Law Association), a body committed to promoting a spirit of non confrontation in which matters can be dealt with in a sensitive, constructive and cost-effective way.
+Both are members of Resolution (formerly the Solicitors Family Law Association), a body committed to promoting a spirit of non confrontation in which matters can be dealt with in a sensitive, constructive and cost-effective way.

 We can advise on:

 Divorce & Separation

 The grounds and the procedure.
 For a summary and guide to your options for resolving the financial issues in a divorce click Here.

 - The Home.

 - School Fees.